mattxwang/qwerhacks-web-dev-workshop/README.md

 3. We attached our Firestore subscriber to our component's lifecycle functions.
 This is fine for our simple case, but if your app was very complex and needed to do things in the background, balance multiple listeners, or do other complex things then our method is not very sustainable.
 In more complex apps, I'd use Redux and make this an action.
 4. The way we organized our Firestore data scheme is not super extendable.
 For example, usually chatrooms will have user accounts, and attribute messages to specific users.
 We didn't really futureproof with this in mind (and I didn't intend to for this workshop), but thinking about how to organize your data is actually *really* important.
 5. We actually broke our test in `App.test.js`, since the element it checks for no longer exists (we removed it when we reset our app).
 If you want to use `npm run test` and integreate Jest/Enzyme into your app, you'll need to update that test.
 6. As it is right now, our app isn't very accessible: we didn't add `aria` elements, look at browser font sizes, or really think about color contrasts.
 However, I think web accessibility is a very important concept; if you're interested, [Mozilla aggregates many documents on a11y](https://developer.mozilla.org/en-US/docs/Web/Accessibility).
+React also has [a quick writeup on a11y](https://reactjs.org/docs/accessibility.html).

 ## Appendix